nhtkid/Intune-Scripts/ReadMe.txt

       3) Remove Members
   • Show Members: accepts `*` or a list of identifiers, streams as it goes with optional page size
   • Add/Remove: accepts a list of identifiers (no `*`), continues on errors
-  • Outputs DisplayName, EmployeeNumber, Email, Department
+  • Outputs aligned columns for DisplayName, EmployeeNumber, Email, Department
   • Color-coded feedback + summary

 .NOTES